skynettx/raptor/README.md

 ```

 ### macOS
 Install the required dependencies lib-sdl2.
-To build use cmake, type in the root of the repository:
+To build use CMake, type in the root of the repository:
 ```
 mkdir build
 cd build
 cmake ..
 make
 ```

+### Android
+Make sure CMake is installed in your Android Studio environment.
+If this is the case, open the `android\` project folder in Android Studio and build the APK.

 ## FAQ
 1. No audio under Linux: